DarkMenacer/Project-Aula/README.md

 # Project-Aula
 Customisable Organiser-Participant Interactive System

-Sourav : Write your full name "here" and submit a pull request
+Sourav : Write your full name "Sourav Jain" and submit a pull request

 Raghav : Write your full name "here" and submit a pull request